aprilla/blog/content/posts/2020-09-25--management-keys/index.md

 I hope these images help you focus, communicate, and grow yourself and your teams as much as they’ve helped me.
 I’d love to hear more about what images help you.
 Let’s continue the conversation! @ me on Twitter [@aprilla](https://twitter.com/aprilla).

-_Special thanks to these talented folks: Alan Leonard for the illustrations, Miriam Rowley and Rebecca Campbell for their ideas and edits._
+_Special thanks to these talented folks: Alan Leonard for the illustrations, Miriam Rowley and Rebecca Campbell for their expertise and edits._